The foreman, assigned to moderate the rest of the jury—a job which he is not quite qualified for but determined to do

-- Token Good Teammate: Easily the most sympathetic of the three final holdouts, due to voting "guilty" because he really has reached that conclusion through logical thinking rather than the prejudiced views of #3 and #10.
+- Token Good Teammate: Easily the most sympathetic of the final three holdouts, due to voting "guilty" because he really has reached that conclusion through logical thinking rather than the prejudiced views of #3 and #10.
 He even delivers a Shut Up, Hannibal! to #10 when the latter's prejudice goes too far.
 The second that the biggest piece of evidence is put into doubt, he changes his vote.

 - Ambiguously Jewish: He's hinted to be some kind of minority, and his actor in the 1957 version is Jewish.

 - Berserk Button: Juror #3 gets #5 riled up when he starts accusing him of changing his vote to "not guilty" and insists that since #5 grew up in a slum neighborhood, he's the one to blame.
 Which makes it pretty awkward when it turns out that #9 was the one who changed his vote.